fastaccord1/cs420siuc2012/README.md

     Jordan Martin to have your IP added to the database firewall.

 Use
-    Now that the project is running, you can view and enter items you wish to buy and sell.
+    Now that the project is running, you can login.
+Please use username test1 or test2 with password SIUCS and then click login.
+Now you will be in the main program and can both list and view items for sale and that you wish to buy.